My Writing/Cleaning Playlist–

 My favorite songs they performed– “The Voodoo Dance” by Elliott Del Borgo with my son on the trap set, “Uma Thurman” Arranged by Michael Brown, and “Star Wars the Force Awakens” by John Williams.

 By the end of the night, any weird feelings I had from earlier were gone.
 Her feelings are her problem.
 What my kid says and what we do are two separate things.
 We were going, and he had no say.
 I wanted to hear him play, and see what he did all year in band.

 My husband hates going to school functions.
 He becomes frustrated with people, and how they act.
 He appears grumpy.
 Even if he actually isn’t.
 Because he is on edge.

 He deals with rude people during the day.
-I guess he expects them, and has a low-tolerance for them since I have a different outlook.
+I guess he expects them, and has a low-tolerance for them.
+I ask him why he can’t appear professional?
+I have a different outlook.

 I can understand how he feels.
 The way people act can discourage a person from attending a school function.
 Raise your anxiety level.
 Second guess being there.
 If you are “worthy enough” to attend.

 The “yentas” have made me NOT want to help with school functions despite trying.
 Like whatever you do isn’t good enough.
 Like you don’t belong there.